What is VPN Passthrough on Router – Do You Need It?

 Notes on PPTP Passthrough and IPSec Passthrough

-Depending upon what VPN protocol you choose, you need to ensure that the corresponding passthrough is activated.
-This will allow your VPN connection to traverse the NAT.
+Depending upon what protocol you choose, you need to ensure that the corresponding passthrough is activated.
+This will allow your virtual network connection to traverse the NAT.

-This is why we advise you to enable all types including IPSec and PPTP passthrough in your router settings.
+This is why we advise you to enable all types including PPTP and IPSec passthrough in your router settings.
 What it does basically is reconfigure the Generic Routing Encapsulation (GRE) and Transmission Control Protocol (TCP).
-In the case of PPTP passthrough, it creates a call ID to act as a port that is essential for the NAT mapping.

-Without getting into the technicalities of their function, suffice to say that activated passthrough aids the VPN connection to cooperate with NAT.
-This lets you realize and use your VPN connections.
+Without getting into further technicalities, suffice it to say that activated passthrough for any protocol aids the VPN connection to cooperate with NAT.
+This lets you use your VPN efficiently.

 - Access your router’s settings (usually via an online interface)